Skip to content

 Channels

-• There are a wide variety of different channels you can join, from work-related to topic-related.
+There are a wide variety of different channels you can join, from work-related to topic-related, including:

-• Mandatory channels include: General, Announcements, How We Work, your Pod, your project channels, your domain area channels (Engineering, UX, PM, etc).
+• Mandatory channels include: General, Announcements, How We Work, your Pod, your project channels, and your domain area channels (Engineering, Design, PM, etc)

-• The Announcements channel is for announcements only.
+• Note that the Announcements channel is for announcements only.
 All replies or conversation regarding announcements can transpire in the General channel.
 Keeping announcements chatter to a minimum ensures that anyone who hasn't been paying attention to the General or other channels will be able to quickly locate important or not-to-be-missed information.

 Notifications